 The notion of a “user” will thus coincide with these departments.
 However, a “user” has a different set of requirements in the mortgage space than it has when applying for a credit card.
 To ensure consistency within the department, the mortgage application should not be polluted by the credit card’s idea of a user and vice versa.
 Instead, the required communication between the two should be confined to a consolidated global description instead.

 It is the above scenario that describes the desire to derive distinct compartments which have their own context.
 Added, they should be shielded from outside notions of the world, bounding themselves from the rest.
 As I stated earlier, we at AxonIQ have been preaching this necessity, but did not provide an out of the box solution.
 A solution which bounds the communication between applications tied to the same piece of infrastructure for messaging and storage.

 With Axon 4 however, we are allowing the option to define and support multiple contexts.
 This will ensure the communication of your applications will receive dedicated channels per context, as well as a dedicated storage location for the events.
 It greatly simplifies the work developers and operators would otherwise have put into setting up all these dedicated messaging channels and databases.

-Concluding, we firmly believe that everything we are adding into Axon right now, the top five pointers among them, greatly increases any users experience.
-Development cycles, application performance and flexibility should all way higher than the overall cost required to perform the migration.
-If the above has convinced you to follow up with a migration from 3 to 4, know that we are more than happy to provide helping hands.
+Concluding, we firmly believe that everything we are adding into Axon right now, the top five pointers among them, greatly increases any user's experience.
+If the above has convinced you to give Axon a try, know that we are more than happy to provide helping hands.
 Thus, please do not hesitate to contact us at AxonIQ!